Generic Name: olanzapine (oh-LAN-za-peen)

 - if you have had high blood prolactin levels or a history of certain types of cancer (eg, breast, pancreas, pituitary), or if you are at risk of breast cancer

-- if you are dehydrated or have low blood volume, drink alcohol, smoke, or will be exposed to high temperatures
+- if you are dehydrated or have low blood volume, if you drink alcohol or smoke, or if you will be exposed to high temperatures

 - if you have never taken olanzapine by mouth